CONSERVATION AND RENEWAL

 Burrell Foley Fischer has been appointed architects for the Roundhouse in Birmingham.
 The 19th century canal-side stables and stores in the city centre are to be transformed into a hub from which to explore the city by foot, bike or boat.
 The project is a pioneering partnership between the Canal & River Trust and the National Trust, with vital funding from the National Lottery, to bring an important Birmingham landmark back to life through an innovative blend of heritage and enterprise.
 The Roundhouse is one of Birmingham’s most interesting and iconic buildings.
 Built in 1874 by the Birmingham Corporation, it was originally used as stables and stores.
 Designed by local architect W. H. Ward, the horseshoe-shaped building has become a real landmark in the city.

 As well as offering a base from which to explore the canal network, plans for the Roundhouse include a café, a cycle hire and repair workshop, volunteering opportunities and a shared working space.
 It is hoped that it will attract 50,000 people a year, both from the local community and visitors from further afield.
 The project has been awarded £2.5m from the Heritage Lottery Fund.
-BFF has been appointed to develop the designs, which Roundhouse Birmingham had previously secured planning permission for, ready for construction which is anticipated to commence in early 2018.
+BFF developed the designs, which Roundhouse Birmingham had previously secured planning permission for, and the project in currently on site and expected to be completed in Spring 2020.